Ghost Ship (1952 film): Plot

-Guy hires a new engineer, but Margret complains about cigar smoke in their quarters.
+Guy hires a new engineer, but Margaret complains about cigar smoke in their quarters.
 When Guy confronts the engineer, he quits, claiming to have seen a ghost as well.
-Later, Margret receives a phone call from the bridge with only breathing on the line, but Guy and Mansel are both unavailable.
-Investigating, the couple finds the bridge empty, though Margret faints after again smelling cigar smoke.
+Later, Margaret receives a phone call from the bridge with only breathing on the line, but Guy and Mansel are both unavailable.
+Investigating, the couple finds the bridge empty, though Margaret faints after again smelling cigar smoke.
 She begins to believe in a supernatural presence, but Guy remains skeptical, thinking someone is trying to scare them off the Cyclops.
 While working in the engine room, Guy briefly sees a man smoking a cigar who vanishes when challenged.
-Debating whether to sell the yacht, Margret contacts the Institute for Investigation of Psychic Phenomena and hires Dr. Fawcett, a paranormal investigator.
+Debating whether to sell the yacht, Margaret contacts the Institute for Investigation of Psychic Phenomena and hires Dr. Fawcett, a paranormal investigator.

 Dr. Fawcett senses a strong psychic presence aboard, also noticing the smell of cigar smoke, though Guy remains doubtful.
 He invites a medium, Mrs. Manley, to hold a séance.
 During the séance, they uncover that Martineau's wife and Peter were having an affair and plotted to kill Martineau and throw him overboard.
 Martineau, overhearing the plan after breaking the bridge phone, confronted and shot them both, hiding their bodies in a disused water tank beneath the floor.
 Martineau then took money, altered the yacht's course, and jumped overboard with a lifebuoy.
 Guy and Dr. Fawcett locate the water tank and confirm the story, but before they can notify the police, Mansel commits suicide on deck.
 Realizing Mansel had a burn scar on his arm, Guy concludes Mansel was actually Professor Martineau.
 Dr. Fawcett reassures Guy that now Martineau is dead, the haunting should cease.
-Relieved, Guy and Margret set sail on the Cyclops.
+Relieved, Guy and Margaret set sail on the Cyclops.